rabiloo/skeleton-php-package/README.md

 ## Security

-If you discover any security related issues, please email contact@rabiloo.com instead of using the issue tracker.
+If you discover any security related issues, please email [::author_email](mailto::author_email) instead of using the issue tracker.

 ## Credits